Home » Recipes » Cookies » Brown Butter Snickerdoodle Recipe

 Five golden stars image.

-I’m excited for you to try this Brown Butter Snickerdoodle Cookies Recipe!
+I’m excited for you to try this Brown Butter Snickerdoodle Recipe!
 After you make it, please leave a rating to let me know your thoughts on it – I’m eager to hear if you loved it as much as we do!

 A stack of snickerdoodle cookies on a wooden tray, with one cookie on top showing a bite taken out of it.
 The cookies are sprinkled with cinnamon sugar.
 Plates with more cookies are in the background.

-Brown Butter Snickerdoodle Cookies
+Brown Butter Snickerdoodle Recipe

 Vicky Hadley~Little Chef Within

-5 from 1 vote
+5 from 2 votes

 Prep Time 10 minutes